grannycart/by-sound-alone_source/manuscript/2_Chapter.md

 "Give it another minute... make sure everything is where it should be..." said Hemi.

 The boat held at its shallow depth, the deck fully submerged and most of the sail still above the surface.
 Captain Percy reached up to pat Hemi's huge shoulder.
 In some ways it seemed like such a small thing --- a basic maneuver they had done a thousand times before.
 But Hemi, at least, knew Chips was right: what was usually so routine was, in this case, incredibly risky.
 He felt a tremendous release of tension that He had not quite known had come on him when the main ballast valves opened.
-But everything had worked the way it was supposed to to.
+But everything had worked the way it was supposed to.

 "Good," said Percy, satisfied.
 "We didn't sink her by flooding the main ballast.
 Now let's see if we can do it by opening a hole in the bottom plugged with nothing but a rusty bucket of a home-made boat."